 Local spending process

-Successful applications to date have included projects such as improvements to state schools to better enable them to meet the needs of a growing school population, improvements to community facilities and work to improve access to open space.
+Successful local CIL applications for funding to date have included projects such as capital improvements to state schools to better enable them to meet the needs of an increasing school population, improvements to community facilities, footpath works and countryside access improvements.